 Location, location, location!
 It makes all the difference in real estate as well as convention halls.
 It’s often the exhibitors with the best locations that reap the most success from the show.
 Talk to the show organizers before you begin planning to lock down the best spot for your budget.
 Aim for a main aisle or near an entrance where you’ll be difficult to miss.

 What if you prepare as much as possible but it’s still a bust?
 Purchasing an exhibit space PLUS an exhibit is expensive.
 An exhibit rental can provide you with just as much flexibility as a custom purchase for likely about 1/3 of the price.
-If the show goes well and you’d like to purchase the exhibit afterward that’s always an option!
+If the convention goes well and you’d like to purchase the exhibit afterward that’s always an option!
 We have a number of pre-designed 10×10 exhibit rentals as well as 10×20 exhibit rentals to choose from.
 All designs can be fully customized to meet your specific needs.
 We’ll also help walk you through the planning process by helping you fill out show order forms.
 You’ll also have the benefit of an experienced EAC handling your installation & dismantling for you.